 Karen McAvoy, PsyD is a dually credentialed clinical and school psychologist.
 After 20 years as a school psychologist in Cherry Creek Schools, she left the district to write mild/moderate/severe TBI policy for the Colorado Department of Education.
 She is the author of REAP - a Community-Based Concussion Management Protocol and is now the Director of a concussion clinic in a large metropolitan Hospital for Children.
 Dr McAvoy is well published on Concussion Return to Learn (co-author of a seminal article in the field) and speaks nationally and internationally on the topic.

 Brenda Eagan Brown, MEd, CBIS has worked in the field of pediatric traumatic brain injury for the past 22 years.
-She currently directs a statewide brain injury school consulting program, is an adjunct professor at The George Washington University, & is currently obtaining her doctorate at Johns Hopkins University.
-She is published in the field of concussion in schools, presents nationally/ internationally, and has served on expert panels for both the CDC & IOM committees.
-She spearheaded the development of the Return to Learn Concussion Management Team Model in her state, training over 1,200+ school district academic focused concussion teams since 2013.
+She currently directs a statewide brain injury school consulting program, is an adjunct professor at The George Washington University, and is obtaining her doctorate at Johns Hopkins University in Mind, Brain & Teaching..
+Brenda is published in the field of concussion in schools, presents nationally/ internationally, and has served on expert panels for both the CDC & IOM committees.
+She spearheaded the development of the Return to Learn Concussion Management Team Model in her state, training over 1,300+ school district academic focused concussion teams since 2013.
 She is also the also the sibling of a severe TBI survivor which is where her passion for helping schools and students began.

 Return to Learn Before